-Order Hong Kong Dollar online - collect from your nearest branch or get free next day delivery
+Order Hong Kong Dollar (HKD) online - collect from your nearest branch or get next day delivery

 A mish-mash of cultures and influences, this former British colony now exists as a politically unique region of China.
 It’s best known for its high-rise skyline and densely-populated streets.
 But over half of the region is mountainous or covered with lush national parks.
 One of the world’s best transport systems gets you around, from traditional villages to sandy beaches.